 Components of the project include a floating storage and regasification terminal; the installation of a pipeline from the Rocky Point port to the Jamalco refinery; the construction of the natural gas-fired power station at Jamalco and the construction of an electricity distribution network.

-Meanwhile, Prime Minister Holness informed that the plant will ensure reduced cost of electricity, as well as providing reliable and efficient energy.
+Meanwhile, Prime Minister Holness informed that the plant will ensure reduced cost of electricity as well as provide reliable and efficient energy.

 “JPS will definitely see lower cost, and that lower cost will cascade to the consumers.
 Jamaica will benefit, our economy will benefit and it will position the country with a diversified, reliable and affordable energy system,” Prime Minister Holness said.